 - 3. The fuel containment system should be abaft of the collision bulkhead and forward of the aft peak bulkhead. - 4.
 Fuel tanks located on open decks should be protected against mechanical damage. - 5.
 Fuel tanks on open decks should be surrounded by coamings and spills should be collected in a dedicated holding tank. - 6.
-For chemical tankers using cargo as fuel, a fuel service tank is to be installed in the cargo area.
-In case the related requirements of Pt 7, Ch 6 of the Rules for the Classification of Steel Ships are applied, this requirement need not be applied.
+Special consideration should be given to chemical tankers using methyl/ethyl alcohol cargoes as fuel.
+Methyl/ethyl alcohol tanks should be installed in the cargo area and are not required to be surrounded by protected cofferdams.
+However the compatibility of cargo in the adjacent cargo tanks is to be considered in the risk assessment.
+(2025)